KaveriBridge/maths/8th/linear-equations-in-one-variable/exercise-3.2.md

 #### 1. If you subtract 1/2 from a number and multiply the result by 1/2, you get 1/8.
-What isthe number?
+What is the number?
 #### 2. The perimeter of a rectangular swimming pool is 154 m.
 Its length is 2 m more thantwice its breadth.
 What are the length and the breadth of the pool?
 #### 3. The base of an isosceles triangle is 4/3cm.
 The perimeter of the triangle is 4 2/15 cm.
 What is the length of either of the remaining equal sides?
 #### 4. Sum of two numbers is 95.
 If one exceeds the other by 15, find the numbers.